deszoeke/LaTeXSubstitutionsPlist/README.md

 # LaTeXSusbstitutionsPlist
 Replace LaTeX math escape strings with unicode characters in Mac OS by building Text Subsitutions.plist.

-This takes more than 2400 LaTeX math escape strings (e.g. \alpha) from a builtin dictionary in the Julia language and formats them as the Mac OS file "Text Substitutions.plist"
+This takes more than 2400 LaTeX math escape strings (e.g. \alpha) from a built-in dictionary in the Julia language and formats them as the Mac OS file "Text Substitutions.plist"

 # Instructions